Types of Faculty Roles

 - members of the Academic Senate of the University of California (including professors, lecturers, senior lecturers with security of employment, professors in residence, professors of clinical “__,” acting professor series);

-- professors emeritus/a, if specified in the graduate group bylaws;
+- professors emeritus/a, if not excluded from membership by the program's bylaws;

 - research professors;